cokelaer/damona/README.rst

 environment where known-to-cause-problem packages have been shipped into singularity containers.
 This means we have to create aliases to those singularities.
 The singularities can be simple executable containers or full environment containers with many executables inside.
-In both cases, on need to manage those containers for different users, pipelines, versions etc. This started to be cumbersome to have containers in different places and update script that generate the aliases to those executables.
+In both cases, one need to manage those containers for different users, pipelines, versions etc. This started to be cumbersome to have containers in different places and update script that generate the aliases to those executables.

 That's where **damona** started: we wanted to combine the conda-like environment framework to manage our singularitiy containers.

 Our goal is not to replace existing registry of biocontainers such as biocontainers but to use existing images, download them and manage them locally.